gitrdm/gokando/docs/examples/README.md

 # Examples

-Working examples and code samples for gokando.
+Working examples and code samples for gokanlogic.

 ## Overview